Thursday, August 20, 2009

 PS: Much of the useful info I found came from www.wikipedia.com.
 But just using Yahoo or Google to search each of the plant proteins mentioned and adding ‘nutrition’ or ‘recipes’ will unlock an amazing world of knowledge for you.
 Have fun!

 PS PS: Managing your energy by eating the right food in the right quantities and prepared correctly is critical if you want to achieve your dream!
 However, managing your time also is.
 And being your own boss, while working from home on the Internet can really help you take control of your own life.
 I found a great opportunity to do just that.
 You can too.
-Just click on http://www.reinedelarose.com and keep on reading.
+Just click here and keep on reading.

 Isn’t it amazing how little interest we show into the food we eat?
 Except that we care how it tastes like.
 Having our daily bread is a privilege most of us take for granted.
 But how much do we know about carbohydrates or ‘starches’ and how they affect our bodies?
 For those of us who have heard the Bible story, food was the Devil’s first weapon to tempt us into self-destruction.
 And if we don’t learn to understand carbohydrates, this staple food can be deadly for your figure.
 Handle with care!